Perhaps you've ever wondered at my blog's name?

 - Remove the pan from the heat.

-- Stir in the vanilla, along with the above add-ins (or your desired mix).
+- Stir in the vanilla, along with your choice of add-ins.

 - Cover the pan and let stand for two minutes.